MicrosoftDocs/sdk-api/sdk-api-src/content/rectypes/ns-rectypes-lattice_metrics.md

 ### -field iMidlineOffset

-Offset of the midline relative to the baseline, in HIMETRIC units.
+Offset of the midline, relative to the baseline, in HIMETRIC units.

 ## -see-also